Skip to Content

 Wearables and Intelligent Assistants

-Some consumer technologies will cross over into the professional realm, and the impact will undeniably be felt in procurement circles.
-Consider the ease with which you order goods from your smart speaker–“Hey, Assistant, order me paper towels!”–and the delivery arrives on your doorstep a few hours later.
-Apply that same convenience as developers create intelligent assistant apps for corporate procurement needs.
+Some consumer technologies will move into the professional realm, and procurement will feel the impact.
+Think about how easily you order items from a smart speaker—“Hey, Assistant, order me paper towels!”—and receive them a few hours later.
+Imagine that same convenience applied to corporate procurement through intelligent assistant apps.

-Soon, a remote employee will say, “Hey, Assistant, order me a new keyboard for work!”.
-The new hardware from the corporate catalog will arrive, with corporate billing handled on the backend.
-We predict that wearable devices such as smart watches and smart jewelry, too, have more features available to procurement.
-Most purchasing processes and status updates will be handled, on demand, with a few words or taps to your wrist.
+Soon, a remote employee might say, “Hey, Assistant, order me a new keyboard for work!”
+The item will arrive from the corporate catalog, with billing handled automatically.
+Wearable devices, such as smartwatches and smart jewelry, will also play a larger role in procurement.
+Many purchasing tasks and status updates will be managed on demand, with just a few words or taps on your wrist.

 brain